-Depending upon the public health conditions in any county within the Commonwealth, there could be additional actions, orders, or guidance provided by the Pennsylvania Department of Education (PDE) and/or the Pennsylvania Department of Health (DOH) designating the county as being in the low, moderate, or substantial ranges.
-Some counties may not experience a straight path from a substantial designation, to a moderate, and then a low designation.
+Depending upon the public health conditions in any county within the Commonwealth, there could be additional actions, orders, or guidance provided by the Pennsylvania Department of Education (PDE) and/or the Pennsylvania Department of Health (DOH) designating the county as being in the red, yellow, or green phase.
+Some counties may not experience a straight path from a red designation, to a yellow, and then a green designation.
 Instead, cycling back and forth between less restrictive to more restrictive designations may occur as public health indicators improve or worsen.